Natgsum/GameProgrammingNathanSummers/CameraLockOn.md

     float currentDistance = difference.magnitude;

-Make an `if` statement to see wether the `currentDistance` is `< distance`.
+Make an `if` statement to see whether the `currentDistance` is `< distance`.
 This will allows us to find out if one enemy object is closer than the current closest enemy object.

     if (currentDistance < distance)
     {